Cars and Airplanes Leather Seats

 How to clean leather car seats:

 When it comes to cleaning your leather car seats, it’s a simple process.
-You just need to follow a few steps to ensure a thorough clean: first, clean the seats regularly.
+You just need to follow a few steps to ensure a thorough cleaning: first, clean the seats regularly.
 Sounds simple enough?
 It is!
 Nevertheless, it is critical.
-Even more so for a light color leather were dirt and body grease can make their way through any protective layers and permanently stain or, for the armrests and headrests where most of the build-up will occur.
+Even more so for a light color leather where dirt and body grease can make their way through any protective layers and permanently stain or, for the armrests and headrests where most of the build-up will occur.